chargetrip/examples/README.md

 </div>
 <hr>

 Here you can find ready-to-run examples explaining how to work with Chargetrip API.
 Each example has instructions in the corresponding README file.
-If something is not explained or you miss an example, please let know but opening an issue or contacting us in [Spectrum](https://spectrum.chat/chargetrip?tab=posts) chat.
+If something is not explained or you miss an example, please let know by opening an issue or contacting us in [Spectrum](https://spectrum.chat/chargetrip?tab=posts) chat.
 We improve our documentation continuously, and your feedback is valuable.

 Available examples: